Transport-for-the-North/Land-Use/docs/norcom/estimation.rst

 ) shows that income is a significant explanator for car ownership and therefore it would be beneficial to include in the model.

-More information about data used in the application can be found in :code:`NorCOM Application` , but the availability of
+More information about data used in the application can be found in :doc:`/norcom/application`, but the availability of
 `MSOA-based average income estimates from the ONS for England and Wales <https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/earningsandworkinghours/datasets/smallareaincomeestimatesformiddlelayersuperoutputareasenglandandwales>`_ and
 `Data Zone-based average income estimates from the Scottish Government <https://www.gov.scot/publications/banded-income-statistics-2018>`_